nginxinc/nginx-wiki/source/modules/auth_digest.rst

 Copyright & License
 -------------------
-The basic request-handling and password-file-parsing is based on the ``ngx_http_auth_basic`` module in the Nginx 1.0.8 sources.
+The basic request-handling and password-file-parsing is based on the ``ngx_http_auth_basic`` module in the NGINX 1.0.8 sources.
 The original code is copyright Igor Sysoev.

 Copyright (c) 2011, Christian Swinehart